 Smoking is prohibited:

 It is requested that individuals refrain from smoking within 20 feet of all building entrances and limit smoking to those areas immediately adjacent to cigarette receptacles located on lampposts throughout the campus.

 The use of smokeless tobacco devices (including e-cigarettes, smoke-less cigarettes, smoking vapors, hookahs, and hookah pipes) are prohibited in all campus buildings including residence halls and athletic facilities.
 The use of chewing tobacco is permitted only within individual residence hall rooms and outdoor areas unless specified otherwise.

 Anyone witnessing a violation of these policies should ask the violator to cease and desist.
 If a student refuses to comply with the request, the incident should be reported to the Office of Student Affairs.
 Members of the faculty, administration, and staff who violate the policy should be reported to their immediate supervisor.

-Westminster College employees shall obtain parking hang tags at the Public Safety Office
+Westminster College employees shall obtain parking hang tags at the Campus Access Office.

 Westminster College students shall obtain parking decals as follows:

-The registration process is not complete until the parking decal is obtained from Public Safety and affixed to the registered vehicle as required.
+The registration process is not complete until the parking decal is affixed to the registered vehicle as required.

-Advance sale of parking decals begins in late April of each year according to class year.
-First year students may begin registering vehicles in mid-July and will be able to pick up the parking decal beginning mid-August.
+Advance sale of parking decals begins in May of each year according to class year.
+First year students may begin registering vehicles in July and will receive the parking decal when they arrive.

 Vehicles are to be registered by the first day of classes or within two business days of bringing the vehicle to campus.